yasfoster/kakapo_gbs/Inbreeding.md

 ### InbreedR: standardised multilocus heterozygosity (sMLH)

-##### "Using SNP markers, it is possible to measure variance in inbreeding through the strength of correlation in heterozygosity across marker loci, termed identity disequilib-rium (ID).
-ID can be quantified using the measure g2, which is also a central parameter in HFC theory that can be used within a wider framework to estimate the direct impact ofinbreeding on both marker heterozygosity and fitness."(Stoffel et al. 2016).
+##### "Using SNP markers, it is possible to measure variance in inbreeding through the strength of correlation in heterozygosity across marker loci, termed identity disequilibrium (ID).
+ID can be quantified using the measure g2, which is also a central parameter in HFC theory that can be used within a wider framework to estimate the direct impact of inbreeding on both marker heterozygosity and fitness."(Stoffel et al. 2016).

 https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12588